Andrew Scheinman

 Andrew Scheinman is an American film and television producer, as well as a film director and screenwriter.
 Before he got his start in entertainment, he worked as a professional tennis player, as well as earning a JD from the University of Virginia School of Law in 1973.
 He is one of the heads of Castle Rock Entertainment.

 He won an Emmy Award for producing Seinfeld and was nominated for an Academy Award for producing A Few Good Men.

+Scheinman, formerly a member of Writers Guild of America West, left and maintained financial core status in 2009.

 Filmography

 He was producer for all films unless otherwise noted.